Faminic/Portfolio-Website-Template/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
+The easiest way to deploy your website is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.

 Make sure to also include the environment variables you added in the `.env.local` file in Vercel during the deployment process to make the email functionality work.
+Deployment might fail if the environment variables are not set properly on Vercel.